Paballo-M/ag-twitter/README.md

 ## Running the tests

-In the source-code two Test files are provided, **TestUserService.java** and **TestTweetService.java**, they can triggered with 'Run As..
+In the source-code two Test files are provided, **TestUserService.java** and **TestTweetService.java**, they can be triggered with 'Run As..
 JUnit Test' Configuration
 <br />NB: You might have to add **JUnit** onto your Build Path